 Welcome at petrockblock!

 At petrockblock you can find various topics from the world of microelectronics, tinkering, software development, and other related topics.
-You find our popular Raspberry Pi add-on boards ControlBlock and PowerBlock here as well as the GamepadBlock, our multi-platform USB interface for arcade and original game controllers.
+You find our popular Raspberry Pi add-on boards ControlBlock and the PowerBlock here.

 This site is also the birth-place of RetroPie, the popular retro-gaming project for the Raspberry Pi.
 You can find articles about the original idea and articles of the first years of the project here.